Japan's Culinary Obsession

 Ramen

-Every college student has eaten this dehydrated and packaged instant ramen in the form of Cup of Soup, perhaps the world's most popular dish.
-The low-cost Chinese-noodle dish is also extremely popular throughout Japan, and every region in Japan has its own variation of ramen, such as the tonkotsu (pork bone broth) ramen of Kyushu and miso ramen of Hokkaido.
+Every college student has eaten dehydrated and packaged instant ramen in the form of Cup of Soup, the world's most popular quick meal but the low-cost Chinese-noodle dish is practically a religion in Japan, a staple dish for all Japanese.
+Every region in Japan has its own variation of ramen, such as the tonkotsu (pork bone broth) ramen from Kyushu and miso ramen of Hokkaido.

 After World War II, cheap flour imported from the United States swept the Japanese market while at the same time, millions of Japanese troops had returned from China and continental East Asia from their posts in the Second Sino-Japanese War.
 Many of these returnees had become familiar with Chinese cuisine and subsequently set up Chinese restaurants across Japan.
 In 1958, instant noodles were invented by Momofuku Ando, the Taiwanese-Japanese founder and chairman of Nissin Foods.
 Named the greatest Japanese invention of the 20th century in a Japanese poll, instant ramen allowed anyone to make this dish simply by adding boiling water (Wikipedia).